Metaswitch/clearwater-readthedocs/Manual Install.md

 `<secret>` **must** be set to secure values to protect your deployment from unauthorized access.

+To modify these settings after the deployment is created, follow [these instructions](https://github.com/Metaswitch/clearwater-docs/wiki/Modifying-Clearwater-settings).

 ## Crash monitoring

 Clearwater can be configured to upload crash reports to the Clearwater